andrewauclair/ModernDocking/docs/source/Working-with-Layouts.rst

 The ``WindowLayout`` and ``ApplicationLayout`` can then be saved to XML, as well as loaded, with the ``WindowLayoutXML`` and ``ApplicationLayoutXML`` classes, respectively.

-The docking framework can store these layouts for you and provides special ``JMenuItem``s that can restore named layouts on the application.
+The docking framework can store these layouts for you and provides a special ``JMenuItem`` that can restore named layouts on the application.

 Layouts can be restored by using the ``restoreApplicationLayout`` and ``restoreWindowLayout`` methods of the ``DockingState`` class.
 This undocks all dockables from the window (or entire application for an ApplicationLayout) and docks the dockables specified by the layout.

-Default layout management and restore is discussed in [Persistence](Persistence.md)
+Default layout management and restore is discussed in :doc:`Persistence`